LAMZU Atlantis Review 9

 Motion Delay

 "Motion delay" encompasses all kinds of sensor lag.
 Any further sources of input delay will not be recorded in this test.
 The main thing I'll be looking for in this test is sensor smoothing, which describes an averaging of motion data across several capture frames, in order to reduce jitter at higher CPI values, increasing motion delay along with it.
 The goal here is to have as little smoothing as possible.
-As there is no way to accurately measure motion delay absolutely, it can only be done by comparison with a control subject that has been determined to have the lowest possible motion delay.
-In this case, the control subject is a G403, whose PMW3366 has no visible smoothing across the entire CPI range.
+As there is no way to accurately measure motion delay absolutely without special equipment, it is done by comparison with a control subject that has been determined to have consistent and low motion delay.
+In this case, the control subject is a Logitech G403, whose PMW3366 sensor has no visible smoothing across the entire CPI range.
 Note that the G403 is moved first and thus receives a slight head start.

 Wired testing